 a set of useful tools and resources.
 All this would help them better understand cancer-

 The course is a combination of short scientific presentations on cancer and practical exercises (group activities) tailored specifically for translators.
 The workshop formula assumes active involvement of the participants who will not only hear but also write and talk about cancer.
 In addition to the group course, the trainer will be available for at least one extra hour per day for individual tutorials and discussions.

 The course covers the following issues:

 Katarzyna Szymańska, Science to the Point

 Katarzyna Szymańska holds a Ph.D. in Biological Sciences (specialty: cancer) and a postgraduate study diploma in languages and translation (specialty: English).
 She has extensive experience in cancer research as well as translation and editing of scientific documents, on both national (public and private) and international (WHO) level.
+She has contributed to the Encyclopedia of Cancer, Third Edition, by Elsevier (2018).
 In line with her international spirit, she has worked with people of different languages and cultures, in various contexts.
 As a university teacher, she has been involved in educational (knowledge transfer) programmes in developing countries and in other international exchanges.
-Through the workshop on writing about cancer she wishes to share her scientific knowledge and communication expertise in the complex cancer field she is passionate about in order to facilitate understanding and collaboration between people of different backgrounds contributing to a common goal of curbing cancer.
+Through the workshop on cancer she wishes to share her scientific knowledge and communication expertise in the complex cancer field she is passionate about in order to facilitate understanding and collaboration between people of different backgrounds contributing to a common goal of curbing cancer.

 © photos & graphics: Jean-